jasmit35/TRO/docs/The Real Oracle (TRO) System Guide.md

 `make db-run-part1`

-Check the log file and correct any errors.
+Check that the objects were created:

-`view build_initial_db_part1.sql.log`
+`make db-list-all`

-Use the run_sql script to execute the second part of the setup using the TRO database and user ID:
+Use the Makefile to execute the second part of the setup:

-`./run_sql.sh build_initial_db_part2.sql tro tro`
+`make db-run-part2`

-Check the log file and correct any errors.
+Check that the objects were created:

-`view build_initial_db_part2.sql.log`
+`make db-list-all`

 ## Steps to upgrade Test and Prod environments to a new version.